pjad6191/365-days-of-python/October2025/day_73.md

 ## October 20, 2025 - Day 73

 ### What I Worked On:
 I finally finished up Problem Set 4 from Introduction to Computer Science and Programming in Python.
 It took me forever to remember what I did with the rest of the problem, but after reviewing, it didn't take that long to put the rest together.
+The full code for part C can be found here: September2025/Assignments/ps4/ps4c.py

 ### Concepts Practiced:
 - Classes and inheritance